-(c) Paper Filing.
+(d) Paper Filing.

-- (1) In all other circumstances, all pleadings and other case-related documents must be filed in the Clerk's Office in Salt Lake City as follows: - (A) in person during the business hours set forth in DUCivR 77-1; or - (B) by mail. - (2) A party does not need to provide a courtesy copy unless specified in the judge's preferences on the court's website.
-A party must clearly label any courtesy copy on the caption page. - (3) A party filing a paper document must serve an unrepresented party with a copy.
+- (1) Delivery.
+A document filed in paper must be delivered to the Clerk's Office in Salt Lake City as follows: - (A) in person during the business hours set forth in DUCivR 77-1; or - (B) by mail. - (2) Receipt by Clerk's Office.
+Upon receipt of a paper document, the Clerk's Office will place a receipt date stamp on the document.
+The document will be electronically filed as of the receipt date stamp. - (3) Courtesy Copy.
+A party does not need to provide a courtesy copy unless specified on the Judge Information section of the court's website.
+A party must clearly label any courtesy copy on the caption page.

+(4) Service.